1801BM1/cpu11/vm1/readme.md

 ## 1801BM1

-The 1801BM1 is single chip processor, was designed in early 1980-th and had PDP-11 compatible architecture.
-Notable, it was not an exact clone of one of original DEC processors, but had its own internal architecture and PLM-based state machine.
+The 1801BM1 is single chip processor designed in early 1980-th with PDP-11 compatible architecture.
+Notable, it is not an exact clone of one of original DEC processors, but has its own internal architecture and PLM-based state machine.

-It supported PDP-11 basic instruction set and extra instructions SOB and XOR from Extended Instruction Set (EIS).
-No MMU was implemented.
-There were produced two versions of 1801BM1 - K1801BM1A and K1801BM1Г (Cyrillic letter "Г"), they had the same architecture but completely different PLM content, implementing different state machines.
+It supports PDP-11 basic instruction set and extra instructions SOB and XOR from Extended Instruction Set (EIS).
+No MMU is implemented.
+There were designed and produced two versions of 1801BM1 - K1801BM1A and K1801BM1Г (Cyrillic letter "Г"), they had the same architecture but completely different PLM content, implementing different state machines.
 The goal of this micro program refactoring was to add MUL instruction support into K1801BM1Г.

 The processor was produced in 5u NMOS process with depletion mode loads, one metal and one polycrystalline silicon layer and self-aligned gates.
-The 1801BM1A contains 16632 gates, 1801BM1Г - 16646 gates, operates at 5MHz/5V and provides 500K register-register instructions per second.
-The front-end bus is Qbus compatible, the multicore configuration was supported with up to 4 processors one the same bus.
-Also there was the built-in timer, 1801BM1Г supported timer interrupts.
+The 1801BM1A contains 16632 gates, 1801BM1Г - 16646 gates, operates at 5MHz/5V and provides 625K register-register instructions per second.
+The front-end bus is Qbus compatible, the multicore configuration is supported with up to 4 processors one the same bus.
+Also there is the built-in timer, 1801BM1Г supported timer interrupts.

-There was no internal ODT implemented, the in-system test and debug were supported with special HALT mode and external ROM.
+There is no internal ODT implemented, the in-system test and debug are supported with special HALT mode and external ROM.

 ## Directory structure